Fobney Lock

-Fobney Lock was built between 1718 and 1723 under the supervision of the engineer John Hore of Newbury, and this stretch of the river is now administered by Canal & River Trust and known as the Kennet Navigation.
-It has a rise/fall of 7 ft 8 in (2.24 m).
+Fobney Lock was built between 1718 and 1723, under the supervision of the engineer John Hore, as part of the Kennet Navigation between Reading and Newbury.
+With the opening, in 1810, of the Kennet and Avon Canal between Newbury and the Avon Navigation at Bath, Forbney Lock became part of the principle water route between London and Bristol.
+The lock, navigation ans canal are now administered by the Canal & River Trust.
+The lock has a rise/fall of 7 ft 8 in (2.34 m).